aclandmark/PCB111000_breadboard_V2/README.md

-PCB111000\_breadboard

-Atmega168 with bootloader
+# PCB111000_breadboard_V2

-PCB111000\_UNO\_V2 has a bootloader that runs on the Atmega 328 (UNO) device.
+PCB111000_UNO_V2 has a bespoke bootloader that runs on the Atmega 328 (UNO) device.
-It is used to upload user programs.
-All non essential features such as the text programmer have been removed and it has been possible to fit the resulting code into the boot partition of an Atmega 168.
+All non essential features such as the text programmer have been removed.
+The resulting code is divided between 3 projects.

+Hex verification:  This sits near the bottom of the application partition

+Bootloader launcher: This setss the hardware and sits at the bottom of the application partition

+The bootloader:    This sits in the bootloader partition

+User programs can occupy the space between 0x000 and 0x3000 i.e. 75% of the 16kB memory

 This Atmega 168 can now be plugged into breadboard along with a USB bridge (CP2102 module).
 Other components such as a 4 four digit 7 segment dispay, leds, piezzo sounder, analogue voltage source etc.